yanntm/MCC-drivers/README.md

  ```

  These commands use `apt-get` so might need to be adapted for e.g. a fedora linux distribution.
+ The `install_packages.sh` scripts in each tool folder keep track of dependencies.

  3. Run the install script to deploy the tools